bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 When a receiver receives satoshis in an output, the spender can track (in a crude way) how the receiver spends those satoshis.
 But the spender can’t automatically see other satoshis paid to the receiver by other spenders as long as the receiver uses :term:`unique addresses` for each transaction.

 However, if the receiver spends satoshis from two different spenders in the same transaction, each of those spenders can see the other spender’s payment.
-This is called a :ref:`merge <term-merge>`, and the more a receiver merges outputs, the easier it is for an outsider to track how many satoshis the receiver has earned, spent, and saved.
+This is called a :term:`merge`, and the more a receiver merges outputs, the easier it is for an outsider to track how many satoshis the receiver has earned, spent, and saved.

 :term:`Merge avoidance` means trying to avoid spending unrelated outputs in the same transaction.
 For persons and businesses which want to keep their transaction data secret from other people, it can be an important strategy.